These are the steps you need to follow to apply to NCAT for the review of government information access decision.

 Step 1: Decide if you want to apply to the agency to internally review the decision and/or apply to the Information Commissioner to review the decisionStep 2: Check that NCAT can review the decision Step 3:Consider whether you want a lawyer or agent to represent youStep 4: Apply to NCAT to have the decision reviewedStep 5:

-Lodge the application form by the deadline and pay the feeStep 6: Receive a letter from NCATStep 7: Case conferenceStep 8: Prepare for hearingStep 9: Take part in the hearingStep 10: Receive NCAT's decisionStep 11: If you are not satisfied with NCAT's decision, consider whether you have grounds for appeal
+Lodge the application form by the deadline and pay the feeStep 6: Receive a letter from NCATStep 7: Case conferenceStep 8: Prepare for hearingStep 9: Take part in the hearingStep 10: Receive NCAT's decisionStep 11: Consider appealing the decision if you are not satisfied

 After the agency has made the first decision, you have the option of applying to the agency for an internal review and/or applying to the

 Information Commissioner for a review of the decision.

 You do not have to do either of those things before applying to NCAT for a review of the decision.